ppy/osu-wiki/news/2021/2021-03-05-mappers-report-february.md

 ### Smokebloke

-Soon on the rise, [Smokebloke](https://osu.ppy.sh/users/7535045) *(aha Calliecube, Obamacube, or whatever else you may know them by)* has been making moves in the mapping scene and has improved their mapping to a very substantial level.
+Soon on the rise, ::Smokebloke::{ user-id=7535045 } *(aha Calliecube, Obamacube, or whatever else you may know them by)* has been making moves in the mapping scene and has improved their mapping to a very substantial level.
 Soon to rank their first beatmap, [Toromaru - Shounen wa Sora o Tadoru Prog Piano Remix](https://osu.ppy.sh/beatmapsets/1197597) as well as having their [NIWASHI - Playing With Ruby](https://osu.ppy.sh/beatmapsets/1178229) beatmap put up for the Loved voting at the very moment, Smokebloke certainly knows their way around the editor.

 While these projects are on the older side, their newer beatmaps only continue to improve in quality, such as [Trerey-U+NIWASHI - Hisui](https://osu.ppy.sh/beatmapsets/1303715) with its dense rhythm and solid structure, providing both a feast for your eyes but also a fun experience while playing.